 He told me to call him if any other ewes aborted because if the cause of Duffy’s abortion was infectious, it could go through the flock.
 Over the next days and weeks I watched the other pregnant ewes closely and researched causes for abortion in sheep.
 I learned that a large percentage of sheep abortion is caused by non-infections diseases – read: injury, rough handling, poisonous plants and inadequate feeding.

 During this time I began to consider that Duffy had been injured prior to aborting her lambs and tried to remember any incidence of injury.

 Two days before Duffy aborted her lambs we vaccinated the pregnant ewes.
-I remembered that Duffy had gotten pushed into the stall doorway on her way out of the barn when we led the sheep back to their pasture.
+I remembered that Duffy had gotten pushed by another sheep into the stall doorway on her way out of the barn when we led the sheep back to their pasture.
 The doorways had O-rings on them from when the barn housed horses and I believe that is what caused her abortion.
 I immediately took the O-rings off the doorways of any stall that the sheep would enter.

 Our other 5 ewes lambed normally in March and produced a total of 9 lambs (4 sets of twins and a singleton).

 Please look all around your sheep handling areas to be sure there are no potential hazards.
 We used this stall without any trouble for 6 years, BUT it only takes 1 second for a freak accident to happen.
 This time it cost us 2 lambs.

 BMSBs are a major agricultural pest in Asia, feeding on fruit crops and their population in the US has reached numbers to make it a real problem to American orchardists, too.
 They don’t eat entire fruits or even make them inedible.
 They disfigure hundreds of individual fruits – like apples – so that they cannot be marketed for fresh fruit sale.
 Instead these apples and other fruits can only be used for cider or juice.